degenfabian/Bhanu/README.md

 ## Limitations and Biases

-### Dataset-Specific Biases

 1. Selection Bias
    - MIMIC-III data comes exclusively from ICU/hospital settings, meaning all subjects (both PD and control) were ill enough to require hospitalization
-   - PD patients in the dataset may represent more severe or complicated cases than the general PD population
+   - PD patients in the dataset may represent more severe cases than the general PD population or have additional diseases
-   - Control subjects are not healthy individuals but other hospitalized patients, potentially confounding the analysis
+   - Control subjects are not healthy individuals, potentially confounding the analysis

 2. Demographic Biases
    - MIMIC-III data comes from a single medical center (Beth Israel Deaconess Medical Center)
    - Geographic limitation to one region may not represent global population variations
    - Potential socioeconomic biases based on hospital location and accessibility

-### Methodological Biases

-1. Signal Processing Biases
-   - 4-second PPG segment selection may miss longer-term patterns
-   - Bandpass filtering could eliminate potentially relevant signal components
-   - Tokenization process may introduce quantization artifacts

-2. Model Architecture Biases
-   - Transfer learning from HeartGPT may carry over biases from cardiac domain
-   - Frozen initial layers may retain inappropriate feature representations

-### Future work
+## Future Work

-- External validation on independent datasets
+- Validation studies with different datasets
-- Prospective validation studies in clinical settings
+- Prospective clinical validation
-- Comparison with traditional PD diagnostic methods
+- Interpretability of model predictions
-- Assessment of model performance across different PD stages
+- Classification of different PD stages

 ## Contact